xFranMe/JustEat-web-app/README.md

 :warning: The rest of the documentation is written in Spanish.

-External documentation can be found in [Doc_JustEat_WebApp.pdf](https://github.com/xFranMe/JustEat-web-app/blob/main/Doc_JustEat_WepApp.pdf).
+External documentation can be found in [Doc_JustEat_WebApp.pdf](https://github.com/xFranMe/JustEat-web-app/blob/main/Doc_JustEat_WepApp.pdf) (within this repository).
 This covers every relevant aspect of this project's features and implementation.